 Norway rats, like other rodents, cause two types of problems: home damage and disease.

 Rats are your property’s worst enemy.
 These pests make nests out of the structures in your home, chewing through wood, wires, plastic, and insulation.
-The repairs from Norway rat damage can cost thousands of dollars and ruin your property value.
+The repairs from Norway rat damage can cost thousands of dollars and ruin your property value if not remedied in time.

 Norway rats can also spread some awful illnesses.
 Rats vector diseases such as leptospira, Bartonella, salmonella, hantavirus, and the bubonic plague.
 These pathogens are spread in the following ways: